crippa1337/svart/README.md

 <div align="center">

-  ### Svart
+  # Svart
   [![License][license-badge]][license-link]
   [![Release][release-badge]][release-link]
   [![Commits][commits-badge]][commits-link]

 </div>

-# Overview
-Svart is a free and open source UCI chess engine written in Rust. <br>
+A free and open source UCI chess engine written in Rust.

-Svart is not a complete chess program and requires a <a href="https://www.chessprogramming.org/UCI#GUIs">UCI-compatible graphical user interface</a> in order to be used comfortably.
+Svart is not a complete chess program and requires a [UCI-compatible graphical user interface](https://www.chessprogramming.org/UCI#GUIs) in order to be used comfortably.

 # UCI Options